-WHAT IS THE CENTRAL WEST CREDIT UNION ACCOUNT AND ACCESS FACILITY?
+WHAT IS THE ACCOUNT AND ACCESS FACILITY?

-The Central West Credit Union Account and Access Facility is a facility that gives you transaction, savings and term deposit accounts as well as these facilities for accessing accounts:
+The Account and Access Facility is a facility that gives you transaction, savings and term deposit accounts as well as these facilities for accessing accounts:

 - Visa Card

-- Chequing
+- chequing

-- BPAY[®] (registered to BPay Pty Ltd ABN 69 079 137 518)
+- BPAY® (registered to BPAY® Pty Ltd ABN 69 079 137 518)

-- · telephone and internet banking
+- Telephone, internet and mobile banking

 - EFTPOS and ATM access

 - direct debit requests.